SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Comparison with Existing Benchmarks

 \tit{Robustness Beyond Adversarial Settings} \textit{Ring-A-Bell} and similar red-teaming benchmarks assess robustness only to deliberate adversarial prompts.
-However, such evaluations capture a narrow slice of the safety landscape, as they assume intentional exploitation. \ours instead introduces a new form of robustness—resilience to \textit{benign fine-tuning drift}—quantified through stability metrics that measure safety and utility degradation after neutral-domain adaptations.
+However, such evaluations capture a narrow slice of the safety landscape, as they assume intentional exploitation. \ours instead introduces a new form of robustness—resilience to \textit{BFT drift}—quantified through stability metrics that measure safety and utility degradation after neutral-domain adaptations.
 This perspective reframes robustness as a requirement rather than an optional safeguard, recognizing that most safety regressions in deployed systems stem from unintentional rather than adversarial changes.
+To avoid conflating these two notions of robustness, we treat them as separate axes of evaluation throughout this work: robustness to BFT is our core threat model and the basis of the Robustness (R) axis in \ours, whereas the harmful prompt sets used for out-of-distribution evaluation (ViSU, I2P, and Ring-A-Bell---particularly the latter, which is explicitly adversarial in construction) are used only as auxiliary stress tests to probe whether BFT-induced robustness generalizes beyond the benign setting itself, not as part of the benchmark's primary threat model.

 \tit{Domain and Modal Diversity} \Cref{tab:benchmark_comparison} further highlights that \ours is the only benchmark explicitly designed to generalize across multiple visual and linguistic domains, including multilingual prompts, artistic styles, and comic-like compositions.
 While \textit{UnlearnCanvas} partially covers artistic domains, and \textit{T2ISafety} includes limited stylistic variation, none address cross-domain resilience.
 By encompassing diverse visual styles and linguistic inputs, \ours ensures that evaluations reflect the broad deployment settings of real generative models.